N3K0F0X/Crate-Chaos/README.md

 # Crate-Chaos
-Note: README Taken from Itch.io preview page.
+Note: README taken from private Itch.io preview page.

 Crate Chaos is a small game originally made in about a week of time, originally made as a chance to show off what the unity engine is in order for people who know little about video game design, sadly the project never was actually displayed but instead I decided to continue making small tweaks and changes here and there and eventually I do plan to return to work on the project to see it devloped into a more fully fledged game